daniel5151/blog/content/post/emoji-shortcodes.md

 ## 🛠️ Implementation 🛠️

-Since we know all the key-value pairs ahead of time, a good place to start is to generate a
+Since we know all the key-value pairs ahead of time, a good place to start off might be to generate a
 [perfect hash map](https://en.wikipedia.org/wiki/Perfect_hash_function) of shortcodes to emoji at compile time.
-Unlike typical hash-table hash functions, perfect hash functions guarantee that each individual valid input is mapped to a _distinct_ index, which means that there is _zero wasted space_ in the underlying hash table.
+Unlike typical hash functions, _perfect_ hash functions guarantee that each individual valid input is mapped to a _distinct_ index.
+This property means that there is _zero wasted space_ in the underlying hash table.

-In fact, the foundation of this entire project is the incredible [`rust-phf`](https://github.com/sfackler/rust-phf), which I've heavy modified and optimized for this particular use-case.
-Without doing any modifications, the base `rust-phf` crate results in **\~100kb** of code + data overhead.
+In fact, the foundation of this entire project is the incredible [`rust-phf`](https://github.com/sfackler/rust-phf), which I ended up heavy modifying and optimizing for this specific use-case.
+That said, even without doing any modifications, the base `rust-phf` crate results in **\~100kb** of code + data overhead, and can be used on systems without dynamic allocation.

-100kb doesn't _seem_ that bad, but when you consider that the raw data set is only \~34kb, and the target platform only has (at most) \~256kb of flash ROM, it's clear that there's plenty of room for improvement.
+Now, 100kb doesn't _seem_ that bad, but when you consider that the raw dataset of shortcodes + emoji is only \~34kb, and the fact that most embedded platforms I'm targeting have at most \~256kb of flash ROM, it's should be obvious that there's plenty of room for improvement.

-Not to spoil the ending, but by employing a whole host of optimizations and data layout/representation tricks outlined below, I was able to crunch that 100kb of code + data down to a measly **\~20kb!**
+Not to spoil the ending, but by using the host of optimizations and data layout/representation tricks outlined in the next couple sections, that 100kb of number ends up shrinking down to a measly **\~20kb!**

 ### Trick 1 - Storing hashes of 🔑 keys 🔑 instead of the keys themselves